Frequently Asked Questions

 Where does the money go?

-Two Wolves Abroad is as big or as small as the volunteer base that signs up for CVC placements and immersions each year.
+Two Wolves Domestic and Abroad is as big or as small as the volunteer base that signs up for In-Community placements and immersions each year.
 We do not rely on fundraising or government funding to achieve social goals, and while some outside funding and grants are used throughout the year to run the organisation, the volunteer program fees are how the organisation sustains itself.
 Your program fees pay the costs associated with your immersion or placement and support our partners to ensure that you are an added resource that will benefit their communities, not a financial burden.
 We don’t request money from our partner organisations in the developing world.
 All our work is 100% funded through your contributions as a volunteer.

-Your program fees go towards project costs, housing and food, transport, volunteer support, insurance, volunteer trainings and handbooks, domestic overhead, etc. A lot more goes into your experience than you might expect.
+Your programme fees go towards project costs, housing and food, transport, volunteer support, insurance, volunteer trainings and handbooks, domestic overhead, etc. A lot more goes into your experience than you might expect.
 Your fee also covers indirect costs that make your project a worthwhile and safe experience like utilities, equipment and communication infrastructure.
-We must also ensure our programs align with the relevant laws and policies in Australia and overseas and provide for bookkeeping and tax reporting.
+We must also ensure our programmes align with the relevant laws and policies in Australia and overseas and provide for bookkeeping and tax reporting.

-Although running a program that spans many countries takes a lot of organisation, Two Wolves Abroad does this with minimal resources to keep program costs low.
+Although running a programme that spans many countries takes a lot of organisation, Two Wolves Abroad does this with minimal resources to keep program costs low.
 We use paid interns to ensure maximum input from alumni with experience on the ground and minimal staff to manage human resources, administration, financial controls and IT.

 Do you spend my money on advertising?